hiperium/city-devices-module/functions/device-update-function/README.md

-## Hiperium Device Update Function.
+## Hiperium Device's Update Function.

 This project contains source code using Spring Cloud Function to update devices' status in a DynamoDB table.
 It includes the following files and folders.